UTDallasEPICS/ATC-Sensory-Device/README.md

 1. Open the PlatformIO extension from the Activity Bar in VSCode
 2. Under quick access > micellaneous click on New Terminal
-3. Then, change your working directory with `cd ATCDeviceV3` to enter the correct folder
-4. To build the project enter `pio run` in the command line
+3. To build the project enter `pio run` in the command line
-5. To build and run the project enter `pio run --target upload`in the command line
+4. To build and run the project enter `pio run --target upload`in the command line

 ### Credits